soberm/x-chain-protocols/README.md

 ## Installation

+In order to correctly clone this project with its submodules, supply the `--recurse-submodules` flag to the clone command.
+If you have already cloned the repo, run `git submodule update --init --recursive`.

 The following guide will walk you through the deployment of the provided smart contracts on a local blockchain (Ganache).

 ### Prerequisites